postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 1. On the API's overview, under **Definition**, select **Create definition**.
 1. Select the **Using Boilerplate** option, then select a definition type and format.

-    > Postman supports OpenAPI (versions 1.0, 2.0, 3.0, and 3.1), RAML (0.8 and 1.0), GraphQL, or WSDL (1.1 and 2.0) definitions.
+    > Postman supports OpenAPI (versions 1.0, 2.0, 3.0, and 3.1), RAML (0.8 and 1.0), Protobuf (2.0 and 3.0), GraphQL, or WSDL (1.1 and 2.0) definitions.
 OpenAPI definitions can be in JSON or YAML.
 RAML definitions must be YAML.
+Protobug definitions are proto files.
 GraphQL definitions can be JSON or GraphQL SDL.
 WSDL definitions must be XML.

 1. Select **Create Definition**.